 Remember, many email clients block images by default.
 Make sure your email can still be understood even with images off.

-Authentication protocols are one of the many different ways ESP’s verify email senders and prevent hackers and spammers from reaching your inbox.
+Authentication protocols are one of the many different ways ISP’s verify email senders and prevent hackers and spammers from reaching your inbox.

 The three authentication protocols you should be aware of are DKIM, SPF and DMARC.
 You can read more about them in our post on email domain reputation here.